-PayPal users can now use NFC technology to spend their balances at shops in the offline world, and it's easy for merchants to begin accepting PayPal, too.
+PayPal users can use NFC and QR code technology to spend their balances at shops in the offline world, and it's easy for merchants to begin accepting PayPal, too.
 Find out how.

 This article will cover how merchants can enable customers to use PayPal in their stores and what those transactions look like from the consumer’s perspective.